teamwalnut/rescript-urql/docs/getting_started.md

 /* Be sure to open the Hooks module to bring necessary types into scope. */ open Hooks;

-/* Create a graphql_ppx module with your GraphQL query. */ module DogsQuery = [%graphql
+/* Create a module with your GraphQL query. */ module DogsQuery = [%graphql
   {|
   query dogs {